 What are business expenses?

-A company gets tax relief for the business expenses it incurs.
-This means the income on which the company pays Corporation Tax is reduced by genuine business expenses and tax is calculated on the remaining profit, called taxable profit.
-An expense is treated as a business expense when it’s incurred exclusively for the purposes of the company’s trade.
-This guide will help you understand the basic rules about business expenses.
+A Limited Company gets tax relief for the business expenses it incurs.
+This means the income on which the Limited Company pays Corporation Tax is reduced by genuine business expenses and tax is calculated on the remaining profit, called taxable profit.
+An expense is treated as a business expense when it’s incurred exclusively for the purposes of the Limited Company’s trade.
+This Limited Company expenses guide will help you understand the basic rules about business expenses.

 Tax relief is given for:

-- Expenses connected with the trading activity of the company (some exceptions considered later)
+- Business expenses connected with the trading activity of the Limited Company (some exceptions considered later)

 - Salaries and employer’s NI paid to directors and employees

-- Expenses incurred by employees or directors while performing duties for the company and then reimbursed by the company
+- Business expenses incurred by employees or directors while performing duties for the Limited Company and then reimbursed by the company

 - Any taxable payments which are treated as a Benefit in Kind for employees or directors